Skip to content

 Build-time SBOMs are created during the initial build process of an artifact (for example, when an RPM is created from source files or a container image is built using buildah).
 These SBOMs document the components used during the build process to produce the final artifact as well as any components used for the build process itself.
 This SBOM type also aligns with the Build SBOM type from CISA's guidance on Types of SBOM Documents.

-Red Hat's publicly available SBOMs are of the "release-time" type, including details about where an artifact can be located after being released.
+Red Hat's publicly available SBOMs are of the release-time type, including details about where an artifact can be located after being released.

 Example: